Denza N8

-The Denza N8 (腾势N8 (Téngshì N8)) and the preceding Denza X are plug-in hybrid and battery electric mid-size crossover SUVs.
+The Denza N8 (腾势N8 (Téngshì N8)) and the preceding Denza X are plug-in hybrid and battery electric mid-size and full-size SUV.
 The original Denza X was first launched in Guangzhou Auto Show 2019 by Denza, originally a joint venture between Chinese automaker BYD Auto and German luxury car brand Mercedes-Benz.

 The Denza X was sold from 2019 to 2021 as a restyled second generation BYD Tang and after Mercedes-Benz withdrew from the joint venture, the Denza X was replaced by the Denza N8 as a major facelift.
 According to Denza, the "N" from the N8 means "New era of intelligence" and "unlimited driving control".
+In 2026, the second-generation N8 was revealed as a slightly smaller, 5-seater variant of the larger N8L.

-Denza X (2019)
+Denza X

 The Denza X was originally introduced at the Guangzhou Auto Show as the Denza Concept X. The concept version is 7-seat crossover SUV based on the second generation BYD Tang.
 The Denza X will be available from early 2020 in two versions including an all-electric variant and a plug-in hybrid version.
 The all-electric Denza X is set to have a range of 500 km and acceleration from 0 to 100 km/h could be done in less than 5 seconds.

 The production Denza X was launched in two versions just as planned, including an all-electric and a plug-in hybrid (PHEV).
 According to the plan, the PHEV version will cost 319,800 Chinese yuan and the all-electric one will cost 289,800 Chinese yuan when starting production and sales.
 It was announced that the designing was done by the Mercedes-Benz design team.

 However, the car did not live up to the expectations placed in it, gaining little popularity and disappearing from the market after 2 years of production at the end of 2021.